A pragmatic classification framework for AI incident monitoring: Impact Statement

 \section{Impact Statement}

 The framework replaces the current path from raw counts through naive trend claims to reactive governance with decomposed trends, trajectory classification, and prioritisation grounded in exposure-adjusted harm.
 Current reporting regimes are narrowly scoped and unlikely to produce sufficient data on their own; the framework is designed to work with the news-sourced databases that remain the primary record of AI harm, and to demonstrate the governance value that could motivate broader reporting infrastructure over time.
-It makes visible whether rising counts reflect genuine risk escalation due to more harmful or more widely deployed AI systems, or simply increased media interest; where reporting infrastructure is insufficient to support trend claims; and where unclassifiable MQs in expected-harm domains indicate survivorship bias in the reporting funnel.
+It makes visible whether rising counts reflect genuine risk escalation due to more harmful or more widely deployed AI systems, or simply increased media interest, and where reporting infrastructure is insufficient to support trend claims